semperai/arbius/README.md

 - **/templates** model schema files used for mining and graphical interfaces

-- **/website** frontend interface you see on arbius.org
+- **/website** frontend interface you see on arbius.ai

-- **/docs** frontend you see on docs.arbius.org
+- **/docs** frontend you see on docs.arbius.ai

 - **/paper** source for building pdf

 ## Documentation

-View the full documentation at https://docs.arbius.org/
+View the full documentation at https://docs.arbius.ai/

 ## License